shaundon/codakuma-website/_posts/2020-12-23-capture-screenshot-in-swiftui.markdown

 tags: ios swiftui howto
 ---

+**Update:** I now have a much-better way to do this and this post should be considered deprecated.
+See [a better way to create images from SwiftUI views]({% link _posts/2022-01-24-swiftui-images-views-2.markdown %}) for the new-and-improved solution.

+---

+## Original post

 Recently while developing a workout sharing feature for my app [Personal Best](/personal-best), I needed to figure out how to turn a SwiftUI view into an image that people could share.

 I struggled with this for a while but in the end got it to work.
 In this article I'm going to talk about what I discovered about UIKit and SwiftUI, some unsuccessful attempts I tried, then finally what I did in the end to get it working correctly.